Calculate the total force exerted on an object. Enter the mass of that object and the acceleration, and this calculator will evaluate the total force.

-The following formula is used to calculate force:
+The following formula is used to calculate a total force:

 How to calculate force

 Unlike velocity and acceleration, force is not a product of a time derivative.
-That means it is calculate at any moment of time, not of some change in time.
+That means it is calculated at any moment of time, not of some change in time.

 (4m/s=2m/s)/2s = 1 m/s^2

 Now that you have acceleration, you can plug it into the formula from above.

 F = 1 m/s^2 * 10kg = 10N

 The answer is, the force required to accelerate an object 1 m/s^2 that has a mass of 10kg is 10 Newtons.

 If you’re interest in more science calculators, visit our science and engineering section.